anngroong/podcasts/content/episode/396-varuzhan-geghamyan-syria-middle-east-armenia-south-caucasus-regional-power-dynamics.md

 upcoming = true
 explicit = "no"

-title = "Varuzhan Geghamyan - Syria and the Middle East, Armenian and the South Caucasus, Regional Power Dynamics  | Ep 396, Dec 15, 2024" subtitle = "Conversations on Groong - 12/15/2024"
+title = "Varuzhan Geghamyan - Syria and the Middle East, Armenia and the South Caucasus, Regional Power Dynamics  | Ep 396, Dec 15, 2024" subtitle = "Conversations on Groong - 12/15/2024"

 podcast_file = ""